Richland Rod and Gun Club History

 The Richland Rod & Gun Club was organized in 1945 with an objective of promoting hunting, fishing and conservation in what is now known as the Tri-City area.
 The Club had six main objectives when it was organized in 1945 and these objectives were incorporated into the Club's By-Laws that were first adopted in 1954.The By-Laws have been revised seven times and the most recent edition of the By-Laws can be reviewed by going to its Seventh Revision, March 2015.

 In 1956, Lowell Johnson who had a large influence on the development and direction of the Richland Rod & Gun Club wrote a history of the club from its formation in 1945 through 1955.
 Johnson's approach to the Club's organization was that old hands would step aside and give new people responsibility.
-This approach which has been followed over the years is the main reason that the club was recognized as the outstanding group of its kind in the state by the Washington State Sportsmen's Council.
-The Club was voted this top honor seven times between 1955 and 1975.
+This approach which has been followed over the years is the main reason that the club was recognized as the most outstanding group of its kind in the state by the Washington State Sportsmen's Council.
+The Club was voted this top honor eight times between 1955 and 1975.
 In addition, the Club received the National Wildlife Federation's Presidents Award in 1962 and 1975.

 The Club remains an outstanding organization and has continued to grow to a stable membership of about 200 members.
 It continues to promote hunting, fishing and conservation with emphasis on training young sportsmen in wildlife management through education and examples of safety, good fellowship and sportsmanship.